adityaraj-09/sandock/sdk/README.md

 # @insien/sandock

-TypeScript SDK for executing code in isolated sandbox environments.
+TypeScript SDK for executing code in isolated sandbox environments with multi-language support, Git integration, and package management.

 ## Installation